Childcare options in Whanganui

 Early education is an important step in your child’s life.
 It could be preschool, kindergarten or an early learning centre – making the right choice is important for you and your family.

 Prepare your child for a quality future through nourishment and strength in a safe, caring environment.
-We support skill, social, emotional and cognitive development through three core themes – nature, nurture and being active, which will allow your child to connect with themselves, their environment and their community.
+The Y (formerly YMCA) supports skill, social, emotional and cognitive development through three core themes – nature, nurture and being active, which will allow your child to connect with themselves, their environment and their community.

 Licensed for